AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

     <img src="../images/editRunlist.png" width="70%">
   </div>

-* DPG experts can create a new runlist by clikcing the **+Add runlist** button.
+* DPG experts can create a new runlist by clicking the **+Add runlist** button.
 In order to create the list of runs, the correct data type, anchor, tag and production must be selected.

  <div align="center">
     <img src="../images/addRunlist.png" width="70%">